💌 Fifteen Minutes at a Time, a Romantic Short Story

 Her pulse skipped.
 “Better?”

-He shifted, his shoulder brushing hers, the faint scent of his aftershave cutting through the damp air.
+He tilted closer.
 “Fireworks fade,” he murmured, eyes holding hers.
 “But showing up—every day, rain or shine, croissant or no croissant—that lasts.”

-Heat crept up her neck.
-She thought about the months of walks, the way he always matched her stride, how he never once let her walk home alone.
-And now, standing there with rain dripping from his hair, he looked like he meant every word.
+Heat rose in her neck.
+She thought about the months of walks, how he always matched her stride.
+He looked like he meant every word.

-“You make it sound like you’ve got it all figured out,” she whispered.
+“You make it sound like you’ve got it all figured out,” she said.

-For the first time, he faltered.
-His hand shifted on the stone ledge, fingers brushing so close the warmth seemed to leap across the inch between them.
-“Not everything,” he said, his voice catching.
+His hand brushed the ledge near hers.
+“Not everything,” he said, voice catching.
 “But maybe I know more than you think.”

 Her laugh came out shaky.
-“So you’re telling me my epic love story is just… you and me, coffee in the rain?”
+“So my epic love story is just you and me, coffee in the rain?”

 His smile dimmed.
-His eyes searched hers, raw, then he looked away, shoving his hands into his pockets.
 “Guess that’s what happens when you spend too much time with someone who questions everything.”

-Her fingers curled against the stone to keep from reaching for him.
-The rain pounded harder, footsteps above dragging them back to safe, familiar ground.
+She gripped the stone to keep from reaching for him.
 If I don’t move now, I’ll lose this.
-I’ll lose him.

 Silence.
-His jaw tight, his gaze on the water.
-The ache in her chest nearly stole her breath.
+His jaw tightened.
 She could already see tomorrow: coffee, croissant, pretending this never happened.
-And then one day, he’d stop showing up.

 “You’re wrong, you know.”

-“Love’s not a myth,” he said quietly.
+“Love’s not a myth,” he said.
 “It’s showing up when it’s inconvenient.
 Knowing your order without asking.
 Standing under a freezing bridge because fifteen minutes with you feels like the best part of the day.”

-He leaned closer, voice low.
-“If you still think love’s not for you, maybe you’re just not seeing what’s right in front of you.”
+“If you still think love’s not for you,” he murmured, “maybe you’re just not seeing what’s right in front of you.”

 “You make it sound easy,” she whispered.

-His smile was small, a little unsteady.
+His smile was small, unsteady.
 “Not easy.
 Just worth it.”

 Warmth spread through her chest, chasing off the chill.
 She’d thought love was fireworks.
-But here it was: quiet, steady, waiting for her to finally see it.
+But here it was: quiet, imperfect, waiting for her to finally see it.

-When the rain eased, he reached for the bag on the ledge.
-“Your croissant’s probably soggy,” he said lightly, his thumb brushing hers before letting go.
-A flicker of nerves crossed his eyes.
+He reached for the bag on the ledge.
+“Your croissant’s probably soggy,” he said lightly, thumb brushing hers before letting go.
 “Guess that means I’ll have to meet you here again tomorrow.”

-Emily smiled, the kind of smile she hadn’t worn in a long time.
+Emily smiled—the kind she hadn’t worn in a long time.
 “Good.”